On the Principle of Equivalence: Introduction

+On the other hand, for the connections we have a result known as Weyl theorem stating that no matter how general a connection is, nevertheless it is always possible for its symmetric parts to be removed in a given point of a given reference system.
+Therefore it is Weyl theorem that suggests what restrictions upon general connections have to be imposed.

+Obviously by restricting the connection to be metric symmetric we would get the connection with only one symmetric part solving the problem straightforwardly, and in fact in most of the commonly used textbooks metric symmetric connections are assumed, although these constraints are assumed more as a way to simplify the structure of the geometry than as fundamental assumptions; thus although the above solution is indeed a solution, nevertheless such solution is too restrictive, and some assumptions should be loosened to let more general connections be defined.

-In fact, the requirement for which the connections have to be constrained to be symmetric and metric is not a fundamental assumption at all, and we could think to weaken the previously imposed constraints getting more general connections; and in fact, despite the current main stream, a small part of the literature does deal with these enlarged geometries.
-But on the other hand, in general we would get geometries that are too loosened, losing the possibility to geometrize gravity, as required by the Principle of Equivalence; indeed as explained in \cite{a-p-v} and also in \cite{a-p}, if it is upon these geometries that the theory of gravity is built, then in these theories of gravitation the Principle of Equivalence can not be implemented.
+Indeed the requirement for which the connections have to be metric symmetric is not a fundamental assumption at all, and in fact part of the literature does not assume it in order to deal with more general connections; however on the other hand exaggerated generalizations of the connections have the consequence of recreating the situation in which too general connections and the gravitational field are too different to permit the geometrization of gravity.

-So we have, on the one hand, the standard most restricted theory of gravity that is geometrizable, and, on the other hand, generalized theories of gravity that are not geometrizable because based upon too enlarged geometries; thus from the foundational point of view, it is interesting to see whether between these two cases there is no third case, or if it is possible to have a theory of gravity that respects the Principle of Equivalence, hence being geometrizable, but that is also more general than the standard theory.
+So restrictions have to be imposed and they cannot be too strong, so to have the most general theory in which gravity is geometrized.

-In the present paper, while extending a result discussed also in \cite{xy}, we will give an affirmative answer to this question.
+In the present paper, we will consider the problem of finding such most general restrictions.